yashraj24october/Digital-Clock/README.md

 ## Getting Started and Features
 ----
-To get started, simple open this link -> [Digital Clock] linkUrl in your browser.
+To get started, simply open this link -> https://yashraj24october.github.io/Digital-Clock/ in your browser.